georgezouq/awesome-ai-in-finance/README.md

 - 🌟🌟 [stockpredictionai](https://github.com/borisbanushev/stockpredictionai) - In this noteboook I will create a complete process for predicting stock price movements.
 Follow along and we will achieve some pretty good results.
 For that purpose we will use a Generative Adversarial Network (GAN) with LSTM, a type of Recurrent Neural Network, as generator, and a Convolutional Neural Network, CNN, as a discriminator.
 - 🌟 [Personae](https://github.com/Ceruleanacg/Personae) - Personae is a repo of implements and environment of Deep Reinforcement Learning & Supervised Learning for Quantitative Trading.
 - [AutomatedStockTrading-DeepQ-Learning](https://github.com/sachink2010/AutomatedStockTrading-DeepQ-Learning) - Every day, millions of traders around the world are trying to make money by trading stocks.
 These days, physical traders are also being replaced by automated trading robots.
-Algorithmic trading market has experienced significant growth rate and large number of firms are using it.
-I have tried to build a Deep Q-learning reinforcement agent model.
 - [tf_deep_rl_trader](https://github.com/miroblog/tf_deep_rl_trader) - Trading Environment(OpenAI Gym) + PPO(TensorForce).
 - [trading-gym](https://github.com/6-Billionaires/trading-gym) - This trading-gym is the first trading for agent to train with episode of short term trading itself.
 - [trading-rl](https://github.com/Kostis-S-Z/trading-rl) - Deep Reinforcement Learning for Financial Trading using Price Trailing.